-🕒 Hybrid Wingtip Technology
+Hybrid Wingtip Technology

-Hybrid Wingtip Technology consists of two self-inflating cells on each wingtip of the kite.
-The openings are protected with mesh material to prevent entry of snow or dirt.
-The more efficient aerodynamics of the wingtip allows for tighter turning with constant pull, as well as increased backstall resistance.
-Through that the bar feedback has been improved considerably, and the flapping of the tip is almost eliminated, giving the PEAK4 a sporty but familiar and confidence inspiring feeling.
+The Hybrid Wingtip Technology consists of two self-inflating cells on each side of the kite.
+The openings are protected with mesh material to prevent the entry of snow or dirt.
+Both wingtips have our proven drainage system.
+The more efficient aerodynamics allow for tighter turning with constant pull, as well as increased backstall resistance.
+Through that, the wingtip is only flapping when you depower the kite.
+The bar feedback is considerably improved.
+The kite feels sporty and gives you a confidence-inspiring feeling.